Predicting solvation free energies with an implicit solvent machine learning potential: Results and discussion

 The ReSolv's test set errors are reported in Table~\ref{tab:MAE} and compared with the explicit solvent classical atomistic models Amber (GAFF) and CHARMM (CGenFF).
 We compute the errors for the same test set molecules to enable a direct comparison.
 Data for Amber is provided in the FreeSolv database~\cite{mobley2014freesolv}, while for CHARMM, the values are taken from Ref.~\cite{karwounopoulos2023calculations}.
 In the CHARMM error computation, two molecules (Mobley ID 6359135 and 2146331) are excluded because data is not provided in Ref.~\cite{karwounopoulos2023calculations} since the force field parameters could not be generated.
 The ReSolv's MAE is close to the average uncertainty of the FreeSolv database (0.6~kcal/mol).
 Moreover, ReSolv outperforms the explicit solvent classical atomistic models by a large margin.
-Amber and CHARMM models display similar MAE/RMSE for the molecules in the training set (Supplementary Figure 1), confirming that the test set is representative of the entire considered database.
+Amber and CHARMM models display similar MAE/RMSE for the molecules in the training set (supplementary material Fig.~S1), confirming that the test set is representative of the entire considered database.
+In addition, we trained the ReSolv model using a random splitting of the data and achieved similar performance.
+In particular, the obtained MAE and RMSE are 0.65 and 0.91 kcal/mol, respectively.
+The corresponding errors for the classical force fields remain substantially higher (supplementary material Fig.~S2).
 The comparison with the Amber and CHARMM models is somewhat unfair, given that the two models were not explicitly parametrized to reproduce the hydration free energy data.
 Nevertheless, reparametrizations and corrections in this direction were previously attempted, and the resulting models still scored lower than ReSolv.
 For example, Boulanger et al. rescaled the Amber (GAFF) molecule-water van der Waals dispersion interaction to better reproduce the hydration free energy and reported an MAE of 0.79~kcal/mol for the final optimized model~\cite{boulanger2018optimized}.
 In another example, Scheen et al. trained an ML model to correct the Amber (GAFF) force field predictions~\cite{Scheen2020}.
 The hybrid Amber/ML approach achieved an MAE of 0.76 kcal/mol on the SAMPL4 test data containing 47 samples of the FreeSolv database.

 Next, we perform an in-depth error analysis.
 The parity plot (Fig.~\ref{fig:gnnvsgff}a) reveals systematic errors for Amber and CHARMM predictions, with most points lying above the diagonal line.

 To further demonstrate this point we plot the error distributions relative to the experimental values (Fig.~\ref{fig:gnnvsgff}b).
 The distributions are skewed to the left for classical force fields, indicating that the majority of predictions are overestimated.
 The Amber model, for example, overestimates the hydration free energies on average by more than 1~kcal/mol as already reported by Boulanger et al.~\cite{boulanger2018optimized}.
 Conversely, no systematic errors are found for the ReSolv model, evidenced by the symmetric distribution about zero.
 These findings are reflected in the percentage of predictions within the experimental uncertainty (Fig.~\ref{fig:gnnvsgff}c).
 The ReSolv model scores the highest, followed by CHARMM and Amber in last place, albeit Amber exhibiting lower MAE and RMSE than the CHARMM model.